Sparsity and Superposition in Mixture of Experts: Phase Change

 Dense toy models exhibit discontinuous `phase changes' between internal feature representations \citep{Elhage2022Toy}.
 By varying the sparsity and relative importance of features in the input distribution, we can elicit different behavior; for example, more feature sparsity encourages greater superposition.
 Analyzing the phase diagram of each expert in MoEs demonstrates they employ different representational strategies compared to dense models.

-We follow the same setup as Section \ref{sec:toy-setup}.
-We sample data distributions such that each feature $x_i$ has feature sparsity $S\in (0,1]$ and the last feature $rx_{-1}$ has relative importance $r \in \mathbb{R}^+$.
-Feature sparsity governs the likelihood a particular input feature dimension is zero.
-The relative importance is a scalar on the magnitude of the last feature, so $x \in \{x_1, x_2, ... rx_n\} : x_i \in U(0,1)$ with $S$ likelihood that $x_i = 0$.
+\textbf{Setup.} We follow the same setup as Section \ref{sec:toy-setup}, except with load balancing loss to avoid specialization collapse—when experts and routers fall into local minima where certain experts are entirely ignored—in certain setups.
+There are three models setups, all with one active expert ($k=1$): (A) n=2, m=1; (B) n=3, m=1; and (C) n=3, m=2.
+We report the expert-specific phase diagram across feature sparsity and last-feature relative importance for varying network sparsity by increasing the experts ($E$) up to the number of input feature dimensions ($n$).

-We report the expert-specific phase diagram across all feature sparsity and last-feature relative importance for varying network sparsity by increasing the experts ($E$) up to the number of input feature dimensions ($n$).
-In this section we fix active parameters rather than total parameters.
+In this section we fix active parameters rather than total parameters such that $m_{dense}=km_{moe}$ (ignoring router parameters).
+The reason is to compare within model architectures; otherwise, any observed differences could be attributed to architectural changes instead of the number of active parameters.
+Coincidentally, \ref{fig:phase-changes}.C.1/1 has the same number of active parameters as \ref{fig:phase-changes}.B.X/2.
+But the latter has only one hidden dimension ($m=1$) to encode the same number of input features ($n=3$) as the former, with two hidden dimensions ($m=2$), making it difficult to use superposition to understand specialization.

-In all single-expert (dense) cases, we observed a clear phase change (Figure \ref{fig:phase-changes}.X.1/1), affirming the work of \citet{Elhage2022Toy}.
+\textbf{Results and Takeaways.} In all single-expert (dense) cases, we observed a clear phase change (Figure \ref{fig:phase-changes}.X.1/1), affirming the work of \citet{Elhage2022Toy}.
 When we increased the total number of experts, discrete phase changes disappeared.
 Some experts in MoEs with $E=2$ are reminiscent of their respective dense cases (Figure \ref{fig:phase-changes}.X.2/2), but exhibit more continuous transitions.
 In each case, one expert became more monosemantic, specializing in the most important feature by relative importance.
 Experts dissimilar from the dense cases universally have much lower superposition scores (they are bluer), indicating more monosemantic representations.
 This aligns with the conclusions of the previous section—MoEs favor lower superposition scores compared to their dense counterparts.